 Stanley L. Evans

-Former Assistant Dean of Students
+Assistant Dean/formerly Assistant Dean for Students

 B.B.A., University of Central Oklahoma, 1977